pulkin/unbd/README.md

      ```
   2. Connect your wifi-enabled micropython device to a serial port
      on your host computer
-  3. Mount with
+  3. Mount your source folder `src` with
      ```bash
-     snapmount local-folder-to-mount --verbose
+     snapmount src
      ```

   Note that `snapmount` uses wifi to communicate host your